Composed Vision-Language Retrieval for Skin Cancer Case Search via Joint Alignment of Global and Local Representations: Introduction

 \section{Introduction}

-Early screening and diagnosis of skin cancer enable timely treatment planning, reducing patient morbidity and improving cure rates~\cite{celebi2019dermoscopy}.
+\IEEEPARstart{E}{arly} detection and diagnosis of skin cancer enable timely treatment planning, reducing patient morbidity and improving cure rates~\cite{celebi2019dermoscopy,chiou2025multimodal}.
 Achieving these benefits, however, depends on accurate interpretation of often subtle lesion appearances.
-With rapid advances in artificial intelligence, deep learning-based classification systems have reached dermatologist-level performance in multiple settings~\cite{esteva2017dermatologist,barata2023reinforcement,yan2025multimodal}.
+With rapid advances in artificial intelligence, deep learning-based classification systems have reached dermatologist-level performance in multiple settings~\cite{esteva2017dermatologist,barata2023reinforcement,yan2025multimodal,wang2025neural,kurtansky2025automated}.
 However, a central challenge remains translating these models into routine clinical workflows.
-Compared with end-to-end classification, case-based retrieval offers a more clinically intuitive form of decision support by comparing similar historical cases, thereby facilitating comparative assessment, interpretability, and clinician training~\cite{tschandl2019diagnostic}.
+Compared with end-to-end classification, case-based retrieval offers a more clinically intuitive form of decision support by comparing similar historical cases, thereby facilitating comparative assessment, interpretability, and clinician training~\cite{tschandl2019diagnostic,zhang2022dermoscopic,ozbay2023interpretable,chen2023multi,chen2025deep}.
 In practice, clinicians generally formulate retrieval queries by pairing a reference lesion image with concise textual descriptions (e.g., dermoscopic patterns or checklist-based criteria)~\cite{wang2022multi}.
-Thus, constructing effective vision–language hybrid queries that fully exploit multimodal information is critical to enabling practical, trustworthy skin cancer decision support.
+Thus, constructing effective vision–language hybrid queries that fully exploit multimodal information is critical to enabling practical, trustworthy skin cancer decision support, as shown in Fig.~\ref{fig:intro}.

-Over the past five years, transformer architectures, which are well suited to modeling long-range dependencies in sequential data, have driven major advances in large-scale semantic prediction models~\cite{vaswani2017attention,koroteev2021bert,rasmy2021med,zhou2024pre}.
-Building on these developments, vision transformers have further reshaped performance benchmarks in computer vision by enabling effective global context modeling in images~\cite{liu2021swin,xu2023multi}.
-These advances provide a strong technical foundation for multimodal composed image retrieval, where visual and textual cues can be integrated into a unified representation for reliable case matching~\cite{yang2023composed,song2025comprehensive}.
+Over the past five years, transformer architectures, which are well-suited to modeling long-range dependencies in sequential data, have driven major advances in large-scale semantic prediction models~\cite{vaswani2017attention,koroteev2021bert,rasmy2021med,zhou2024pre}.
+Building on these developments, vision transformers have further reshaped performance benchmarks in computer vision by enabling effective global context modeling in images~\cite{liu2021swin,xu2023multi,xu2024skinformer,pandala2026optimal}.
+These advances provide a strong technical foundation for multimodal composed image retrieval, where visual and textual cues can be integrated into a unified representation for reliable case matching~\cite{yang2023composed,song2025comprehensive,guo2026textbridge}.